ryanabrego/Edge-Data-Store-Docs/V1/OpcUa/PrinciplesOfOperationOPCUA_1-0.md

 ## Export operation

 The OPC UA EDS adapter is able to export available OPC UA dynamic variables by browsing the OPC UA hierarchies or sub-hierarchies as part of the data source configuration process.
 For more information, see [Data source configuration](xref:OPCUADataSourceConfiguration1-0).

-## Buffering

-Because the OPC UA EDS adapter sends data directly to EDS, buffering capability is not provided.
-EDS acts as a buffer before the data is egressed to either a PI Server or OCS.
-The amount of data stored in EDS is controlled by the following storage parameters:

- - `StreamStorageLimitMb`
- - `StreamStorageTargetMb`

-For more information about configuring data storage in EDS, see [Storage runtime configuration](xref:storageruntime1-0).